DXFrance/BlueFrogHackfest/MessageCollection/README.md

 ## Event Hubs

+Folder `EventHubSamplePythonCode` contains Python code from an older project (APR 2015); this code can help understanding how request can be done at the REST level.

 It is interesting to have an automated way of creating the event hub because, in development, dropping it and crecreating it is the simplest / only way to empty it.

 This is done in 2 phases: